Online MSN Programs

 Both concentrations can typically be completed within five consecutive 15-week semesters.
 Course requirements vary by concentration.
 The nurse education concentration is 39 semester hours while the nursing administration concentration is 35 semester hours.
 The MSN is taught in a cohort model, allowing students to move forward through their nursing program with the same group of peers.
 This instructional model promotes enhanced learning outcomes through developed support systems and increased peer-to-peer interactions.
 Students are able to collaborate on courses and projects and relay real-life work experiences into class discussions for a more interactive academic experience.

-King University School of Nursing is approved by the Tennessee Board of Nursing, is a member of the American Association of Colleges of Nursing and all programs in the School of Nursing, the baccalaureate, the master’s and the doctoral levels are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The School of Nursing programs operate on an approval status with the Tennessee Board of Nursing.
+The School of Nursing is a member of the American Association of Colleges of Nursing and all programs in the School of Nursing, the baccalaureate, the master’s and the doctoral levels are accredited by the Commission on Collegiate Nursing Education (CCNE).